Experiment Management API

 Cursors

-Endpoints that list resources such as /experiments will only return a limited number of items per request.
-To fetch the next page of items, the nextCursor value returned from the first request must be passed as the cursor parameter of the next request.
-In this way multiple requests can be chained together to fetch the total set of items.
+Endpoints that list resources such as /experiments return a limited number of items per request.
+To fetch the next page of items, pass the nextCursor value returned from the first request as the cursor parameter of the next request.
+Chain multiple requests together to fetch the complete set of items.